It's time to shape your school's journey in culture and the arts...

 Lisa Nandy, Secretary of State for Culture, Media and Sport

-As the upcoming Curriculum Review looks to put Expressive Arts subjects such as music, art and drama back at the heart of learning, this is an opportunity to stay ahead of curriculum changes and have the skills to implement them effectively.
+With the upcoming Curriculum Review set to reshape the role of Expressive Arts subjects such as music, art, and drama, this is an opportunity to stay ahead of potential changes and develop the skills to implement them effectively.

 Leading_the_Arts_Arrow_Purple_RGB